Jim Cornette: World Wrestling Federation/Entertainment (1993–2005)

-Camp Cornette
+Camp Cornette (1993–1997)

 Cornette went to the WWF in 1993 while still serving as promoter of SMW.
 As in other promotions, he held several positions in the WWF, including manager, color commentator and member of the booking committee.
 Cornette's most notable managerial role in the WWF was as the "American spokesperson" of WWF champion Yokozuna.
 He joined the WWF full-time in 1996 after the demise of SMW and had a major role in scouting and developing new talent.

 On-screen, Cornette led a top heel stable of wrestlers referred to as "Camp Cornette".
 At any given time, Cornette's charges consisted of Yokozuna, Mantaur, Vader, Owen Hart and The British Bulldog.
 He also served as the manager of Tom Prichard and Jimmy Del Ray during their brief stint in the WWF.
-In 1997, Cornette became a member of the WWF announcing team, where he served as a color commentator.
+In September 1996, Clarence Mason (who is a real-life lawyer and was Cornette's storyline attorney) replaced Cornette as manager of Owen Hart and The British Bulldog, Cornette continued to manage Vader until January 1997 when Cornette was written off of television to work behind the scenes and Paul Bearer became Vader's new manager.
+In late 1997, Cornette returned to television and became a member of the WWF announcing team, where he served as a color commentator.
 It was during this time that he also began performing a series of controversial "worked shoots" where he would praise what he felt was right and condemn what he felt was wrong in professional wrestling.
 Although the segments were produced by the WWF, Cornette did not hesitate to give praise to wrestlers in rival World Championship Wrestling (WCW) that he felt deserved it.
 For several years Cornette also became active behind the scenes working within the booking committee, before being removed after frequently butting heads with writer Vince Russo.

 Cornette was also part of the television production staff during this time, but eventually left in part due to evolving conflicts with both Russo and producer Kevin Dunn.
 Cornette later recounted that things came to a head in Halifax, Nova Scotia, in the summer of 1997.
 During a production meeting for Raw – which was to feature newly signed wrestler The Patriot – Cornette repeatedly tried to steer the discussion towards the treatment of what he thought was a new top-of-the-line heroic character.
 Dunn told Cornette that he found him "tiresome" for continuing to harp on about this issue, which enraged Cornette to the point where he mocked Dunn's buck teeth and threatened to assault him in front of everyone in the room.
 He was eventually forced to apologize to Dunn for his actions.